couchbase/build-tools/xshell/README.md

 Scripts in here should always come in pairs, one with no extension (for execution on Unix) and one with a .bat extension (for Windows).

+If you wish to write the Windows version using Powershell, you can commit that here with a .ps1 extension, but you must also include a stub .bat file with the content:

+    @echo off
+    powershell %~dp0\NAME_OF_SCRIPT.ps1 %*

 download_build_source - accepts the standard four "build co-ordinates" (product, release, version, bld_num) on the command line.
 If they are not specified, assumes that the variables PRODUCT, RELEASE, VERSION, and BLD_NUM